nvidiaswitch/nvidia-switch/README.md

 	sudo nvidia-switch "0"

 > Note that using nvidia-switch closes all your applications in your session.
-> This is done because there is no way of starting new X session using the
+> This is done because there is no way of starting a new X session using the display
-> display manager, i.e., in a secure way, without closing your session.
+> manager without closing all programs, i.e., in a secure way, without closing your session.
-> Hence, before using nvidia-switch, please, close all your applications.
+> Hence, before using nvidia-switch, please, close all your applications manually.

 # On the similarities with nvidia-xrun